valli0399/CodeAlpha_CreditScoring/README.md

-# Disease Prediction using Machine Learning
+# Credit Scoring Model

 ## Project Description
-This project predicts disease possibility using medical data.
+This project predicts whether a customer is creditworthy or not using machine learning.

 ## Algorithm Used
-Logistic Regression
+Random Forest Classifier

 ## Dataset
-Heart Disease Dataset
+German Credit Dataset

 ## Libraries Used
 - pandas